 - The long double grip offers a more ergonomic grip for those up-hill sections of your trail.

 - Made of non-slip and comfortable EVA material, the poles will make your elevation gains even more comfortable.

 - The Cascade Mountain Tech Trekking Poles come with 4 interchangeable tips to help seniors take on hikes or walks.

 The TREKOLOGY Trek-Z Hiking Poles combine soft wrist wraps, moisture-wicking, EVA handles, and robust aluminum construction to create an enjoyable hiking experience for seniors.

-- The pair is made from 100 percent aerospace-grade aluminum that is more durable and stronger than carbon fiber styles.
+- These best walking stick for seniors are made from 100 percent aerospace-grade aluminum that is more durable and stronger than carbon fiber styles.

 - These best walking sticks for balance feature an adjustable wrist strap that allows for easy grabbing of the pole.

 - The EVA foam handles help with sweat absorption for comfortable handling.

 - Thanks to the flip-lock mechanism, these best walking poles for seniors are easy to adjust.